 I was honestly wondering if entering the Taj Mahal is possible before my visit.
 It was because most of the pictures that I saw were the exterior of the Taj Mahal!
 It didn’t occur to me that visitors can enter the building.
 One reason is that visitors are not allowed to take pictures inside the Taj Mahal.

 So, what’s inside the Taj Mahal?
-The inner chamber is beautifully decorated inside as you see the cenotaph of Mumtaz Mahal and Shah Jahan side-by-side in an octagonal chamber, shield by a marble carved lattice screen.
-These are merely monuments for visitors to pay respect.
+The inner chamber is beautifully decorated inside as you see the cenotaph of Mumtaz Mahal and Shah Jahan side-by-side in an octagonal chamber, shielded by a marble-carved lattice screen.
+These are merely monuments for visitors to pay respect to.
 Islamic tradition forbids the decoration of graves, and so the real sarcophagi are buried in the plain crypt beneath at the garden level.

-Thanks to our guide, he gave us a good introduction of what to look at, and we could get up close to see the beautiful engravings on the wall of the Taj Mahal.
+Thanks to our guide, he gave us a good introduction to what to look at, and we could get up close to see the beautiful engravings on the wall of the Taj Mahal.
 Once we entered the hall, it got very dark.
-The securities/guides waved us over and showed us how the beautiful gem would glow when they lit them with a torchlight; The hall is also well-designed that their singing voices will be echoed loudly.
+The security/guides waved us over and showed us how the beautiful gem would glow when they lit them with a torchlight; The hall is also well-designed and their singing voices will be echoed loudly.

 Is it closing?
 I have read somewhere a few years back about a list of places that you should probably visit now (before they are gone!) as they are vanishing and will disappear or become unavailable in the near future.
 Places like the Great Barrier Reef (due to coral bleaching), Maldives and Venice (because it’s sinking), and Madagascar (facing the threat of deforestation).
 Interestingly, the Taj Mahal is on the top of the list because the tourism officials were considered closing to the public for good within 5 years.
 It is still opening now, but the threat was real.
 Between the crowds and air pollution, we have to be mindful and help protect this world’s wonder.